 From 2006 - 2012 Vecchio was Director and Curator for Sheppard Fine Arts Gallery, University of Nevada, Reno (UNR); she also taught MFA, BFA and BA students.
 While at UNR she developed a large Gallery Team of employed and interning undergraduate and graduate students to train them in gallery management and curatorial ethics, as well as to help bring such diverse gallery programming into fruition and introduce young people to successful artists of all ages, career levels and artistic styles.
 Before becoming a curator, Vecchio was an exhibiting artist of large-scale abstract photographic work for 12 years, as well as President of Artemisia Gallery and photography faculty for eight years between Wright College (Chicago) and the Evanston Art Center (Evanston, IL).
-Recent achievements include being selected from over 200 international applicants of artists, art historians and curators for the inaugural semester-long Scholar-in-Residence at Columbus State University in Georgia, which included a $27,000 award, and earning an artist residency at Caldera in Oregon.
+Recent achievements include being selected from over 200 international applicants of artists, art historians and curators for the inaugural semester-long Scholar-in-Residence at Columbus State University in Georgia, which included a $27,000 award, and earned an artist residency at Caldera in Oregon.
 She has a BA from Mount Holyoke College in European Literature, Music and Art from 1600-1800, a BFA from The School of the Art Institute of Chicago in Art, a MFA from Bard College in Photography, and a PhD from Switzerland's European Graduate School in Philosophy of Communications Media.
 Vecchio is an avid rock climber and cross-country skier.

 All images and text are copyright for each artist and author unless otherwise indicated.